e4och/js-101/README.md

 >In the above code, we have written a check to verify if the mouse clicks by
 >the user were on the DIV elements or not.
 We are using a method to do this.
 >If the clicks matches the condition, The alert function will be executed or else
->the clicks would simply be ignored.
-This is a useful real life application of
+>the clicks will be ignored.
+This is a useful real-life application of
 >the Event Delegation concept.